Erna Magnúsdóttir Ph.D.

 Árný Björg Ósvaldsdóttir

-Árný finished her BS degree in Biomedical Science in the spring of 2016 and joined our group in January 2017.
-She is pursuing her Master's degree in Biomedical Sciences working on the transcriptional control of Waldenström's macroglobulinaemia.
+Árný finished her BS degree in Biomedical Science in the spring of 2016 and joined our group in January 2017 to pursue her Master's degree in Biomedical Sciences working on the transcriptional control of Waldenström's macroglobulinaemia.
+She defended her thesis in the spring of 2018 and is now in the role of laboratory manager with the group.

 Daisy Akinyi Awiti